Chapter 38 On My Own

 Sunday, October 19, 1980

-This morning Mom and I met up with Bent Ramsdahl and Elisabeth because we had to unload the truck.
-Bent has a cousin here in Skive that owns a huge warehouse and that’s where we will be storing our stuff until mom finds a place we can live.
-When we were done, his cousin and family invited us to have lunch with them.
+This morning, Mom and I met up with Bent Ramsdahl and Beth to unload the truck.
+Bent has a cousin here in Skive who owns a huge warehouse, and that’s where we’ll store our stuff until Mom finds us a place to live.
+When we were done, his cousin and family invited us to lunch.
 When we had eaten, we went to Bent’s house.
-The first thing Elisabeth did was to run over and play at her friend’s house.
+The first thing Beth did was run over to her friend’s house to play.

 Inge and Sven came over.
 They are a couple from our branch.
-They asked Mom if she would step outside so that they could talk to her.
+They asked Mom to step outside so they could talk to her.

-Inge and Sven told Mom that Bent Matteson was at their house all shaken up.
-They said that he had gone over to the house to visit Mom at 12:10 p.m.
-We were done loading up the truck and were out of there at 12:00 noon.
+Inge and Sven told Mom that Bent Matteson was at their house, all shaken up.
+They said he went to the house to visit Mom at 12:10 p.m.
+We were done loading the truck and out of there by 12:00 noon.
 That meant he had missed us by 10 minutes.
-I felt blessed that we had managed to be out of there before he had come over.
+I was so grateful that we had managed to be out of there just in time!

-While I was waiting for Mom to come back, I helped Bent Ramsdahl with his dishes and then I showed him some pictures I had taken while we had been gone.
+While I waited for Mom to come back, I helped Bent Ramsdahl with his dishes, then showed him some pictures I had taken while we were gone.

-When Mom came back, she said that Bent Matteson had promised her to get a blessing for his temper.
-He has asked Mom if they could please make their marriage work.
-Mom had told him that she couldn’t afford the house, so they are putting it up for sale and then they are going to take it from there.
+When Mom came back, she said Bent Matteson had promised her he would get a blessing for his temper.
+He has asked Mom to please make their marriage work.
+Mom had told him she couldn’t afford the house, so they are putting it up for sale and then taking it from there.

-Later Mom, Elisabeth, and I went back to Grandma’s place.
+Later, Mom, Beth, and I went back to Grandma’s place.
 In the middle of the night, Bent Matteson called to talk to Mom again.
-He seems desperate to make this marriage work.
-I think it’s because he realizes that mom wants a divorce and he will not be able to live off of her and he will have to find a job so that he can support himself.
+He seems desperate to make their marriage work.
+I think it’s because he realizes Mom wants a divorce.
+He will not be able to live off her, and he’ll have to find a job to support himself.

 Monday, October 20, 1980

 I went with Mom so that we could find an apartment for both of us.
-Mom has been so uptight today and yells at me for everything.
+Mom has been so uptight today and has been yelling at me for everything.
 She told me it was my fault that her marriage had not worked out.
 I can’t wait to find my own place to live.
 Maybe then I won’t have to be a part of this mess anymore.
-Mom has no reason to blame for for what has happend or to take her anger out on me and yell at me the way she does.
+Mom has no reason to blame me for what has happened or to take her anger out on me and yell at me the way she does.

-Mom is not able to set up her typesetting machine because it makes too much noise in Grandma’s apartment.
-Mom asked Bent Ramsdahl if she could set up her machine at his house and then she would pay rent for letting her have it there.
+Mom can’t set up her typesetting machine because it’s too noisy in Grandma’s apartment.
+Mom asked Bent Ramsdahl if she could set up her machine at his house, and then she would pay rent for letting her have it there.
 Bent was more than happy to have her set up her business at his house.

-When we got back to Grandma’s place, Mom told Grandma that we were living at her place.
-Grandma was relieved to know that we are back and told Mom we were welcome to stay for as long as we needed to.
+When we got back to Grandma’s, Mom told Grandma we would be living at her place for a while.
+Grandma was relieved to know we were back and told Mom we were welcome to stay as long as we needed.

 Tuesday, October 21, 1980

-I have been looking for a job so that I can afford to live on my own, but it doesn’t look like anything is available so I signed up for Welfare.
-It was something I don’t want to do, but I didn’t have a choice if I am to live on my own.
+I have been looking for a job so I can afford to live on my own, but nothing is available, so I signed up for Welfare.
+It was something I didn’t want to do, but I didn’t have a choice if I was to live on my own.

 Thursday, October 30, 1980

-I have put an ad in the paper saying that I needed a room to rent.
+I have put an ad in the paper looking for a room to rent.
 About 15 people have responded.
 I spent the whole day looking for a place to live.
 I picked the place that is closest to town.
-I am excited to finally have a place of my own.
+I am excited to finally have a place of my own!

 I called my dad to tell him my new address.
 He was disappointed to hear I had moved back to Skive.
-He asked me why I had not called to let him know sooner.
-I told him it all happened so fast, and besides I didn’t think he cared.
-Dad quickly answered, “Of course, I care Søs! you are my only daughter!”
+He asked why I hadn’t called to let him know sooner.
+I told him it all happened so fast, and besides, I didn’t think he cared.
+Dad quickly responded, “Of course, I care, Søs!
+You are my only daughter!”
 I was surprised to hear his quick response.
 It was good to talk to Dad again.

 Sunday, November 2, 1980

-The bishop called me into his office.
+The Bishop called me into his office.
 He could tell this marriage has been hard on me.
 He told me it was important that I move out on my own.
 Then he gave me 1500 kr. of his own money to help me buy things like pots and pans and whatever else I might need.
 I told him I would pay him back a little at a time.
-He said if I felt the need to pay it back to do it with my tithing.
-Over the next short while, I was able to pay back the money the bishop had given to me.
+He said that if I felt the need to pay it back, I should do it through my tithing.
+Over the next short while, I repaid the money the Bishop had given me.

 Monday, November 3- November 14, 1980